-Norway and several partners are therefore conducting an international innovation competition to develop an open source smartphone application that can help Syrian children learn how to read in Arabic and improve their psychosocial wellbeing.
+Norway has therefore taken the initiative to develop two smartphone applications that can help Syrian children learn to read and improve their psychosocial well-being.

 All the games funded as part of the EduApp4Syria project have open source licenses to encourage maximum use and further creativity.
 The code is shared on github.